Last updated on September 22nd, 2023 at 08:05 pm

 Universal Studios – Diagon Alley

 We were in line when the park opened and went directly to the Universal Studios side to follow Harry Potter’s steps through the streets of London and Diagon Alley™.
 One of the first things you see is the Knight Bus where you can take a photo with the eccentric conductor.
 Fans of the book will recall this fast-paced, ever-shifting means of magical transportation.
-The real life version does not disappoint, with a hanging shrunken head that you get to know on a first name basis.
-While you’re waiting in line, pop in the British-style phone booth a few feet away, and listen to a message from the Ministry of Magic.
+The real-life version does not disappoint, with a hanging shrunken head that you get to know on a first-name basis.
+While you’re waiting in line, pop into the British-style phone booth a few feet away, and listen to a message from the Ministry of Magic.